AztecProtocol/aztec-packages/yarn-project/boxes/blank-react/README.md

                |— Nargo.toml [Noir build file, includes Aztec smart contract dependencies]
        |— artifacts
               |  These are both generated from `contracts/` by the compile command
-              |— private_token_contract.json
+              |— blank_contract.json
-              |— private_token.ts
+              |— blank.ts
        |— tests
-              | A simple end2end test deploying and testing the PrivateToken on a local sandbox
+              | A simple end2end test deploying and testing the Blank contract deploys on a local sandbox
-              | using the front end helper methods in app/scripts/
               | The test requires the sandbox and anvil to be running (yarn start:sandbox).
               |- blank.contract.test.ts
 ```